 Close-up of bright green moss with star-shaped structures.
-Highly sensitive people notice subtle beauty in nature like this.
+Mental health treatment for highly sensitive people can include mindful experiences like noticing subtle beauty in nature.

 You cried at the movie?
 Yeah, so did I.